Eucile/brain-pickings/README.md

 5. [TO ADD] The third component in the sidebar is an About and Contact section.
 These will only provide external hyperlinks so will be managed with hard code.

-6. [TO ADD] The fourth sidebar component is an "Also" section that directs users to other additional media on the website, I may implement some routing in this section just to practice routing.
+6. [DONE] The fourth sidebar component is an "Also" section that directs users to other additional media on the website.

 7. [DONE] The sixth sidebar component is a "Favorite Reads" section.
 This is also a data-informed list that previews the most popular articles up-to-date.
 It is successfully retrieving its contents via a firebase list.